2016 Half Dollar Value Checker: Errors List, “P”, “S” & “D” Mint Mark Worth

 2016-S Silver DCAM Half Dollar Value

-The 2016-S Silver DCAM Kennedy half dollar represents the premium offering in that year’s proof series.
-San Francisco Mint produced 419,256 pieces exclusively for collectors through Silver Proof Sets.
-This coin contains 90% silver, significantly higher than the 40% silver coins produced from 1965 to 1970.
+The 2016-S Silver DCAM Kennedy half dollar is the premium offering in that year’s proof series.
+San Francisco Mint produced exactly 419,256 pieces, sold exclusively through Silver Proof Sets.
+This coin contains 90% silver — the same high-purity composition used since the U.S. Mint reintroduced silver proofs in 1992 after a 21-year hiatus.

 2016-S Silver DCAM Half Dollar Price/Grade Chart